hyue0768/hyue0768.github.io/_pages/about.md

 # 📝 Publications
 - Shuzheng Wang, Yue HUANG, Wenqin Zhang, Yuming Huang, Jing TANG.
-(2025), Drift to Monopoly: Analyzing Asymmetry and Fairness in Ethereum’s Block Building Market, 46th IEEE Symposium on Security and Privacy, (Submitted and Under Review).
+(2025), From Oligopoly to Monopoly: Analyzing Asymmetry and Fairness in Ethereum’s Block Building Market, 46th IEEE Symposium on Security and Privacy, (Rejected).

 # 🎖 Honors and Awards